VioletBitKitten/VioletBitKitten/README.md

 ## Streaming

 I have been experimenting with VTube streaming.
 I am still new to streaming so I am learning as I go.
-I sream a few games and development on my TTS software [VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice).
+I stream a few games and development on my TTS software [VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice).

 ## VtuberVoice

 I do not like to talk so I am developing [TTS](https://en.wikipedia.org/wiki/Speech_synthesis) (Text to Speech) software for VTubers called [VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice).
-[VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice) is TTS software for vtubers that don't or can't speak.
+[VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice) is TTS software for VTubers that don't or can't speak.
-VTuberVoice is written in FreePascal using the [Microsoft Windows SAPI library for FreePascal](https://github.com/VioletBitKitten/SAPI) I also created.
+[VTuberVoice](https://github.com/VioletBitKitten/VTuberVoice) is written in FreePascal using the [Microsoft Windows SAPI library for FreePascal](https://github.com/VioletBitKitten/SAPI) I also created.

-I created this software because I do not like to talk and there are few solutions for VTubers that don't speak.
+I created this software there are few solutions for VTubers that don't speak.
+Mot VTubers who use TTS have a custom solution.
+My goal is to make a solution everyone can use.